stephanieleroux/sitrack/README.md

 and the image `./figs/SEEDING/sitrack_seeding_debug_20240110_00.png` shows you the initial position of the buoys on the map...

-Now you can run the tracking of the buoys:
+Now you can run the tracking of these buoys:

     ./si3_part_tracker.py -i <path_data>/20240110_hr-nersc-MODEL-nextsimf-ARC-b20240111-fv00.0.nc \
                           -m <path_data>/coordinates_mesh_mask.nc \